 We generally rely on management fees to cover our "fixed" operating expenses, which we define as salaries, benefits, a minimum discretionary bonus and general, administrative and other expenses, including upcoming lease payments as presented in Note 6 to our consolidated financial statements, incurred in the ordinary course of business.
 No assurances can be given that our management fees will be sufficient to cover our fixed operating expenses in future periods.
 To the extent our management fees do not cover our fixed operating expenses, as well as to fund any other liabilities, we would rely on cash on hand and incentive income to cover any shortfall.
 We cannot predict the amount of incentive income, if any, that we may earn in any given year.
 Total annual revenues, which are heavily influenced by the amount of incentive income we earn, historically have been sufficient to fund both our fixed operating expenses and all of our other working capital needs, including annual discretionary cash bonuses.
-These cash bonuses, which historically have comprised our largest cash operating expense, are variable such that in any year where total annual revenues are greater or less than the prior year, cash bonuses may be adjusted accordingly.
+These cash bonuses, which historically have comprised our largest cash operating expenses are greater or less than the prior year, cash bonuses may be adjusted accordingly.
 Our ability to scale our largest cash operating expense to our total annual revenues helps us manage our cash flow and liquidity position from year to year.